The stunning singer shed pounds with the classic combo of good health: diet and exercise.

 “Portion control is essential to any weight loss plan.
 If you eat too much, you are going to gain weight.
 If you eat less, then you burn you are going to lose weight,” says Davis.
 “Food budgeting (essentially, portion control) is vital in successfully losing weight.”

 To keep your portions at an appropriate size, switch out your large dinner plates with smaller ones.
-When loading up your plate, make sure the majority of your plate is full of vegetables with the remainder providing protein and a healthy fat.
+When loading up your plate, make sure the majority of your plate is full of vegetables with the remainder providing protein and a healthy fat – like the ketogenic diet.
 It’s super easy to underestimate how many calories you’re consuming every day.
 Try a calorie-tracking app for a few weeks to help you learn how many calories are in each dish, eventually you’ll be able to estimate how many calories you’re consuming just by site and you can ditch the app.

 Blast Calories By Circuit Training; Build Muscle With Strength Training